2018 United States House of Representatives elections in Florida: Endorsements

+Results

 District 22

 The 22nd district is located in the Miami metro area and includes Boca Raton and Parkland, the site of the Stoneman Douglas High School shooting.
 Also, this district includes significant portions of Fort Lauderdale and Pompano Beach.
-Democrat Ted Deutch, who has represented the district since 2017 and previously represented the 19th district from 2010 to 2013 and the 21st district from 2013 to 2017, was re-elected to a fourth term with 59% of the vote in 2016.
+Incumbent Democrat Ted Deutch, who had represented the district since 2017 and previously represented the 19th district from 2010 to 2013 and the 21st district from 2013 to 2017, ran for re-election.
+He was re-elected to a fourth term with 59% of the vote in 2016.
+The district had a PVI of D+6.